antoinehabis/Deep-ContourFlow/README.md

 python compute_scores.py
 ```

-This code take 10 random dilated tubule in each slide and fit the One shot learning DAC and predict for all other object in the slide.
+This code take 10 random dilated tubule in each slide and fit the One shot learning DCF and predict for all other object in the slide.
 It creates a csv file containing all the scores.